Torsion primes for elliptic curves over degree 8 number fields: Introduction

 If $\alpha$ is surjective then $p\notin S(d)$. \end{lem}

-\begin{proof} Suppose, for a contradiction that $p\in S(d)$.
-Thus, there is a non--cuspidal $K$--rational point $x\in X_{1}(p)$.
+\begin{proof} This is \cite[Lemma 1.5]{derickx2021torsion}.
+Suppose, for a contradiction that $p\in S(d)$.
+Thus there is a non--cuspidal $K$--rational point on $X_{1}(p)$.
 Thus there is a pair $(E,P)$ where $E$ is an elliptic curve over $K$ and $P$ is a point of order $p$ on $K$.
 Taking the sum of the Galois conjugates of $P$ gives a rational effective degree $d$ divisor on $X_{1}(p)$.
-This divisor isn't the sum of rational cusps - contradicting the surjectivity of $\alpha$. \end{proof} For a prime $l$ distinct from $p$, $red_{l}$ denotes the usual reduction map:
+This divisor isn't the sum of rational cusps - this contradicts the surjectivity of $\alpha$. \end{proof} For a prime $\ell$ distinct from $p$, let $\redl$ denote the usual reduction map:

-\begin{lem} (\cite[Lemma 1.7]{derickx2021torsion})\\ Let $l$ be a prime distinct from $p$.
-Let $\bar{x}\in X_{1}(p)^{(d)}(\mathds{F}_{l})$.
-Suppose that the following two assumptions are satisfied. \begin{itemize} \item[] (a) If $\bar{x}$ is the sum of images of rational cusps under $red_{l}$ then the residue class of $\bar{x}$ contains at most one rational point. \item[] (b) If $\bar{x}$ is not the sum of images of rational cusps under $red_{l}$ then the residue class of $\bar{x}$ doesn't contain a rational point. \end{itemize} Then $p\not\in S(d)$. \end{lem}
+\begin{lem}[Derickx, Kamienny, Stein and Stoll] Let $\ell$ be a prime distinct from $p$.
+Let $\bar{x}\in X_{1}(p)^{(d)}(\mathds{F}_{\ell})$.
+Suppose that the following two assumptions are satisfied. \begin{enumerate} \item[(a)] If $\bar{x}$ is the sum of images of rational cusps under $\redl$ then the residue class of $\bar{x}$ contains at most one rational point. \item[(b)] If $\bar{x}$ is not the sum of images of rational cusps under $\redl$ then the residue class of $\bar{x}$ doesn't contain a rational point. \end{enumerate} Then $p\not\in S(d)$. \end{lem}

-\begin{proof} We want to show that the map $\alpha$, as defined in Lemma \ref{lem1.5}, is surjective.
+\begin{proof} This is \cite[Lemma 1.7]{derickx2021torsion}.
+We want to show that the map $\alpha$, as defined in Lemma \ref{lem1.5}, is surjective.
 Let $x\in X_{1}(p)^{(d)}(\QQ)$ be a rational point in the residue class of $\bar{x}$.
-By taking the contrapositive of assumption $(b)$, $\bar{x}$ is the sum of images of rational cusps under $red_{l}$.
+By taking the contrapositive of assumption $(b)$, $\bar{x}$ is the sum of images of rational cusps under $\redl$.
 That is

-where $\bar{x_{i}}=red_{l}({x}_{i})$ for rational cusps $x_{i}\in X_{1}(p)^{(d)}(\QQ)$.
+where $\bar{x}_{i}=\redl({x}_{i})$ for rational cusps $x_{i}\in X_{1}(p)^{(d)}(\QQ)$.
 Let